Thursday, June 4, 2020

 Finally, Jerry bribes Buddy (with the money refunded by the football player) to call off the fight.
 Buddy accepts but can only express nothing but disgust for Jerry’s cowardice (“you are the biggest pussy I ever met”).
 Jerry, ashamed of his cowardice, decides to make a stand and calls the fight back on.

 Jerry’s problems are further exasperated by his friend, Vincent.
 It is Vincent who gives him the assignment of interviewing Buddy.
 It is also is Vincent that comes up with the bright idea of planting a switchblade in Buddy’s locker and writing an anonymous letter to the principal tipping of Buddy’s possession of the knife.
-Jerry knows the will enrage Buddy even more, so he pleads with Vincent to get the switchblade out of the locker, but the school bell rings before he is able to remember combination to Buddy’s locker.
+Jerry knows this will enrage Buddy even more, so he pleads with Vincent to get the switchblade out of the locker, but the school bell rings before he is able to remember the combination to Buddy’s locker.
 He, however, is successful in retrieving the letter from the principal’s office.
 This completely backfires against Jerry – when he attempts to sneak off the school campus, he finds the switchblade lodge in his car’s steering wheel.
 When the campus security catches him, Jerry has the switchblade in his possession.
 Jerry tries to explain the whole thing to dean of discipline, Voytek Dolinski, however, because Vincent had successfully retrieve the anonymous letter, Jerry has no evidence to back his case.
 While most of Jerry’s miseries are of his own making; a lot of his troubles could have been avoided had Vincent minded his own business.
 Vincent knows all about Buddy’s troubled history, yet he still assigns his best friend to interview the troubled individual.
 Granted, Jerry should have flat out refused to do the interview, but he also doesn’t want to let the paper down.
 With friends like Vincent, who needs enemies?

 Buddy Revell, as played by Richard Tyson, is a fairly interesting screen bully.
 He looks like Jim Morrison on steroids.
 Buddy is not a bully in the classic sense – he doesn’t go out of his way to pick on random people.
 He just wants to be left alone.
 The only reason he targets Jerry is because Jerry violated his personal space.
-If the incident in the bathroom never occurred, Jerry probably wouldn’t be a blip on Buddy’s radar.
+If the incident in the bathroom never occurred, Jerry wouldn’t be a blip on Buddy’s radar.
 While his behavior could be described as “boorish,” Buddy is no dummy.
-When Jerry tries to ingratiate himself to Buddy by letting Buddy copy off of his algebra test, the two of them are caught by teacher and sent to the principal’s office Jerry, in a desperate attempt to win over Buddy, claims he was the one cheating.
+When Jerry tries to ingratiate himself to Buddy by letting Buddy copy off of his algebra test, the two of them are caught by teacher and sent to the principal’s office.
+Jerry, in a desperate attempt to win over Buddy, claims he was the one cheating.
 The principal says he will accept Jerry’s story, if Buddy can solve two algebra equations by himself.
 Buddy passes the test with flying colors and Jerry realizes Buddy didn’t need to cheat off of him – he was being presumptuous.
 Buddy is not an overly aggressive person, but lives by a strict code – if you violate his personal space he will break your face.

 Three O’ Clock High often feels like the story of David and Goliath adapted as a teen comedy.
 In real life, Richard Tyson is only about four inches taller than Casey Siemaszko, yet, through the use of camera angles and forced perspective, Buddy completely towers over Jerry.
 This is a fight that Jerry has no chance in hell of winning.
 The filmmakers are aware of this fact and rather than having the scrawny Jerry put a beating on Buddy, instead they make it a team effort .
 Just when it looks like Buddy is going to deliver the decisive blow (with his brass knuckles) to Jerry; Vincent jumps on Buddy and gives Jerry enough time to catch his breath.
 This also gives Jerry’s sister, Brei, enough time to notice Buddy’s brass knuckles lying on the ground, so she picks them up and tosses them to Jerry.
 Jerry is able to evade Buddy’s punch and then is able to deliver the knock out blow.
 The final showdown between Buddy and Jerry is well done – it’s fairly exciting without looking overly choreographed.
 In fact, the nice thing about this scene is the attention to detail; you can actually see the physical toll that this fight takes on both of the participants – they are constantly out of breath and sweating.
 Early in the fight, Jerry lands punch of Buddy’s nose, which starts to bleed.
 Their punches often fail to connect (just like in real life) and there is a sense that had Buddy not being overly aggressive at the end of the fight, he probably would have won despite Jerry having the brass knuckles.

 There’s a feeling of dread throughout the movie, as if the universe simply won't allow Jerry to escape his fate.
-Practically everywhere he looks he is reminded of the upcoming fight with Buddy: in his science class, the teacher is showing a sixteen millimeter movie of a scorpion eating a grasshopper; in another class, the teacher describes in great detail Achilles’ murder of Hector in The Iliad; and, while at pep rally, cheerleaders are beating up an effigy of an opposing football player and the head flies off and lands right next to Jerry.
+Practically everywhere he looks he is reminded of the upcoming fight with Buddy: in his science class, the teacher is showing a sixteen millimeter movie of a scorpion eating a grasshopper; in another class, the teacher describes, in great detail, Achilles’ murder of Hector in The Iliad; and, while at pep rally, cheerleaders are beating up an effigy of an opposing football player and the head flies off and lands right next to Jerry.
 It’s also quite a coincidence that Buddy walks into the restroom the same time Jerry is there; especially after Jerry was just given the assignment to interview Buddy.
 The clock is a prominent character in the movie – every few minutes the movie will cut to a close up of a clock to remind us that Jerry’s time is running out.

 Phil Joanou is probably best known for the music videos he directed for U2, Three O’ Clock High was one of just a handful of feature movies he directed.
 His directing style is fairly reminiscent of filmmakers like Martin Scorsese and Stanley Kubrick, it’s very moody at times and often gives us a detached view of humanity.
 There a few clever ideas scattered through out the movie.
 Our introduction to Buddy occurs off camera, via gossip, his reputation has already preceded him.
-We first see a cheerleader talking about Buddy to her friends until he dialogue overlaps with two other teens having the same conversation and the camera follows them.
+We first see a cheerleader talking about Buddy to her friends until the dialogue overlaps with two other teens having the same conversation and the camera follows them.
 This movement gets repeated multiple times until it leads us Jerry and Brei standing inside the school store.
 This is not only clever way of doling out exposition, but it also gives an insight into the student body and just how quickly gossip spreads through the school.
 When Buddy challenges Jerry to a fight, another student just happens to be in one of the bathroom stalls and overhears the entire exchange.
-He runs out and tells his friends, and it’s only a matter of minutes before entire student body hears about it.
+He runs out and tells his friends, and it’s only a matter of minutes before the entire student body hears about it.
 Just like in real life, there are people who want to profit off of Jerry’s misery - two wannabe filmmakers ask Jerry if they can make a documentary about his final hours.
 It is revealed that there is a betting pool based on how long Jerry can last against Buddy – one of Jerry’s classmates expresses confidence that he can last three minutes against Buddy.

 Credits